Application Requirements

 Application Fee

-An application fee of US $75 is required – pay by credit card within the online application.
+An application fee of US $75 is required.
+You’ll pay it by credit card through the online application.

-We offer application fee waivers in a limited number of situations, and many are automatic.
+Application fee waivers are available, and many are automatic.
 If a request is required, it must be submitted before an application is submitted.
 Fees paid before a waiver is requested and confirmed cannot be refunded.

 EligibilityRequired Action